Vinayak2104/22B4521_AIC/nontech_Q1/answer.md

   <p>We can observe that there is no relation between daily avg price and volume traded therefore it might not be a important feature</p>
   <h4>Price fluctution at hourly basis</h4>
   <img width=500 height=300 src="https://github.com/Vinayak2104/22B4521_AIC/blob/main/nontech_Q1/Screenshot%202024-05-18%20231520.png">
   <li>Here we can observe a clear trend in price on hourly basis.
-Early mornings prices are low as compared to afternoon and this will be useful in both feature engineering and optimization.</li>
+Early mornings prices are low as compared to afternoon and this will be useful in both feature engineering and optimization.One more thing that we observed that prices on an average were decreasing from 2010-2016 but suddenly increased in 2017 there it is possible that 2017 might be an outlier year like covid therefore we have to consider that possibilty also.</li>
   <h4>Price fluctution at monthly basis</h4>
   <img width=500 height=300 src="https://github.com/Vinayak2104/22B4521_AIC/blob/main/nontech_Q1/monthly_var.png">
   <li>We can see some months have have higher prices and some have less therefore month or week can also be important features </li>